afierr1/DiscordTwitterBot/data/nlu_data.md

 - Can you tell jokes?
 - Please tell me a joke
 - I need to hear a joke
+- I'd like a joke please
+- Tell me something funny that will make me laugh

 ##intent:first
 - I'm first